florentdelgrange/statechart-visualizer/README.md

 ![alt text](https://cdn.rawgit.com/radioGiorgio/statechart-visualizer/master/examples/Elevator_simple.svg)

 But we want to have another arrangement of the boxes.
-Suppose that we want that :
+Suppose that we want :
 - movingDown at north of doorsClosed
 - doorsClosed at north-east of doorsOpen
-- floorListener at south of movingElevator and we don't want to display the actions.
+- floorListener at south of movingElevator

+and we don't want to display the actions.

 ```